ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 With this our setup of Alerts is complete.

-Next, we elaborate on how to add multiple emails in the action group.
+Next, we elaborate on how to add multiple emails to the action group.

-#### Adding multiple emails in the action group
+#### Adding multiple emails to the action group

 Follow these steps to add multiple emails to receive alerts on.